 To help us decide which services are working well and which need improvement, we pay attention to how people use Windows.
 We can spot patterns in the problems our customers have, understand the cause, and fix the issues quickly.
 We can also focus our resources on upgrading the things people use the most, and to improve or even retire those that don’t get used.
 This data, collectively called 'telemetry', can also help us understand gaps in our services so we can help people use Windows more effectively.

-When people choose to turn on location services, we get to improve our database of locations, cell towers, and Wi‑Fi access points.
-We don’t save any data identifying the person or device from which it was collected.
+When people choose to turn on location services, we get to improve our location services by collecting information about the location of cell towers and Wi-Fi access points.
+This information is stored in a database without data identifying the person or device from which it was collected.

 Windows also offers previews to people who sign up for our Windows Insider program, so they can provide us feedback while the product is still in development.
 By studying how they use Windows, and listening to their feedback, they help us build better products that more people and companies will enjoy.